 Adam Powell must have made quite an impression in Lozells Road.
-His move to Handsworth was probably a desire to operate larger premises so he took over at the New Inn.
+His move to Handsworth was probably a desire to operate larger premises so he took over at the New Inns.
 He must have done pretty well for himself for he retired at a relatively early age and moved out to Shirley in what was then rural surroundings.
 I wish I could review the deeds of the Bell Inn because, at this point, things start to get a bit messy in terms of who owned the building and who was actually running the place.
 Both Harry Crow and a man called McKnight came and went.
-The newspaper articles published in 1891 [see right-hand column] indicate that the leasehold had been taken over by Ind Coope and that one of the company's regional managers applied for the licence but intended to have a barman run the pub.
-When George Taylor's application was refused, another newspaper articled reported that it had been decided that Mr. McKnight could remain in occupation pending arrangements to be made between the owners and the tenant with respect to the Bell Inn.
+The newspaper article published in 1891 indicate that the leasehold had been taken over by Ind Coope and that one of the company's regional managers applied for the licence but intended to have a barman run the pub.
+When George Taylor's application was refused, another newspaper article reported that it had been decided that Mr. McKnight could remain in occupation pending arrangements to be made between the owners and the tenant with respect to the Bell Inn.
 However, another newspaper article later reported George Taylor living at the pub with his wife Theodora.
 He was, by all accounts, a despicable character and it was proved that he had committed several acts of violence against his wife.
-The article shows that Ind Coope had given him his marching orders.
-It would appear that they advertised for a new tenant and that Hugh McIntyre applied for and was successful in taking over as the new incumbent of the Bell Inn.
+The newspaper article shows that Ind Coope had given him his marching orders.
+It would appear that they advertised for a new tenant and that Hugh McIntyre applied and was successful in taking over as the new incumbent of the Bell Inn.

-The Bell Inn was not the first public house run by Hugh McIntyre.
-A key reason for his move down south from Glasgow was that he was appointed the licensee of the Castle Inn at Blackburn.
+The Bell Inn was not the first public-house run by Hugh McIntyre.
+A key reason for his move down south from Glasgow was that he was appointed licensee of the Castle Inn at Blackburn.
 This was an era during which, officially, players were not allowed to be paid to play the game.
 Clubs got around this ruling imposed by the Football Association by setting up players with paid employment.
 However, during McIntyre's time at Blackburn Rovers the ruling was changed and players turned professional.

 Born in Glasgow around 1855, Hugh McIntyre played for both Glasgow Northern and Partick Thistle before signing for Glasgow Rangers.
 He only played for Scotland on one occasion, largely due to his move to Blackburn.
 This was a period when the Scottish Football Association refused to select players who had moved south of the border.

 Unfortunately, Hugh McIntyre's move to Lozells was not a happy time for the former pro-footballer.
 Indeed, outside of the game, it would seem that his career was something of a disaster.
 After he hung up his football boots, following his failure at the Castle Inn, he left for London and went back to his trade as an upholsterer.
 However, he returned to the licensed trade when he came to Birmingham.
-Through a newspaper article published in 1892 [see column to right] we learn that Hugh MacIntyre had previously managed the Bell Inn on the corner of Bristol Street and Bell Barn Road.
-It was when I looked at this pub I noticed that the aforementioned Adam Powell [he of billiards match fame] kept the Bell Inn between his spell here and before his move to Handsworth.
+Through a newspaper article published in 1892 we learn that Hugh MacIntyre had previously managed the Bell Inn on the corner of Bristol Street and Bell Barn Road.
+It was when I looked at that pub I noticed that the aforementioned Adam Powell [of billiards match fame] kept the Bell Inn between his spell here and before his move to Handsworth.
 This seems too much of a coincidence.
-Did the sporting promoter lure Hugh MacIntyre to Birmingham to run the Bell Inn on Bristol Street before he took over at the New Inn?
+Did the sporting promoter lure Hugh MacIntyre to Birmingham to run the Bell Inn on Bristol Street before he took over at the New Inns?
 And was he the owner of this Bell Inn let out to Ind Coope and is this why Hugh MacIntyre was brought in to run the place after the debacle of Arthur Taylor?
 Whatever, it would seem that the footballer was pretty much stitched up when he signed his tenancy agreement and he soon found he was unable to make ends meet.
 Finding himself in debt, he removed himself to Wolverhampton where he took over as manager of the George Hotel before being declared bankrupt.

 George Asbury was clearly intent on advertising all the key attributes of the Bell Inn to passers by.
 He was very keen to display the different types of whiskies that could be purchased at the pub.
 Billiards, pool and pyramids were still being played on the premises which, from the large painted advertisement between the bay windows, was being used for smoking concerts every Monday, Wednesday and Saturday.
 By all accounts, it would seem that George Asbury had restored the fortunes of the Bell Inn.